Glossary Pricing Analytics

 • Price Elasticity of Demand: The degree to which changes in price affect demand for products or services, measured by the percentage change in demand relative to a given percentage change in price.
 High elasticity indicates that alterations to prices can dramatically affect demand.

 • Price Sensitivity: The degree to which customers are affected by changes in prices, measured by the amount of variation in sales or purchases that occur after a price adjustment.
-High sensitivity demonstrates that customers are either looking for better deals or actively avoiding certain prices.
+High price sensitivity indicates that customers are either seeking better deals or actively avoiding certain prices.

 • Revenue per Customer: Measures how much each customer contributes to overall revenue for the company.
 Revenue per customer is relative for companies and business models, so measuring against industry standards is a useful way to identify the success of a pricing strategy.